samijain26/create_game_project/README.md

 Description of elements use in code is below:

-. <section class ="container"> This is main div container to hold all other div
+.Section class ="container" This is main div container to hold all other div

-.<div class = "inside_container">  --> Inside div conatiner holds  title to display on the screen.
+.div class = "inside_container"  --> Inside div conatiner holds  title to display on the screen.

-.<div class="score">  --> This div holds the score of both player
+.div class="score"  --> This div holds the score of both player

-.<div class= "turn">  --> This div holds number of turns to be played
+.div class= "turn">  --> This div holds number of turns to be played

-. <div class="image_container">  --->  This div holds image container div to show user choice and computer choice .<div class = "result"> --> This div hold the result of individual turn play
+.div class="image_container"  --->  This div holds image container div to show user choice and computer choice

+.div class = "result" --> This div hold the result of individual turn play

-.<div class="choice"> --> This div hold all three buttons (Rock , paper, Scissor) which user  clicks to choose his/her option
+.div class="choice" --> This div hold all three buttons (Rock , paper, Scissor) which user  clicks to choose his/her option

-.<div class = "last"> --> This div holds Restart and endgame buttton which would display when all the turns are finished
+.div class = "last" --> This div holds Restart and endgame buttton which would display when all the turns are finished

 **************************************************************************